-Day 2: Auckland - Waitomo Cave (Abseiling and caving into the Lost World, Farm-stay) driving distance 3h
+Day 2: Auckland - Waitomo Cave (Abseiling and caving into the Lost World) driving distance 3h

-Day 3: Waitomo Caves - Rotorua (Helicopter landing and hike at Volcanic White Island, 4WD Bush Safari) driving distance 3h
+Day 3: Waitomo Caves - Rotorua (Helicopter landing and hike at Volcanic White Island, Canopy forest Zip lining tour) driving distance 3h

-Day 4: Rotorua - Taupo (Jet boat ride and the squeeze at Hidden Valley, dinning/cruise/trout fishing on private yacht) driving distance 2h
+Day 4: Rotorua - Taupo (Te Puia art center, Pohuto geyser, Jet boat ride and the squeeze at Hidden Valley, dinning/cruise/trout fishing on private yacht) driving distance 2h

-Day 7: Rangitikei Valley – Wellington Ferry – Marlborough Sounds (Ferry Crossing, Winery visit) ferry crossing 3,5h
+Day 6: Rangitikei Valley – Wellington Ferry to South Island – Marlborough Sounds - Nelson (Ferry Crossing, Winery visit) ferry crossing 3,5h, driving distance 4,5h

 From here we travel to the city of Nelson, known for its vibrant arts and handcrafts scene.
 Nelson City, the main hub, sits at the top of the region.
 Nelson is known for its irresistible blend of lifestyle and stunning landscape at the top northwest corner of the South Island.
 One of the sunniest cities in New Zealand, Nelson buzzes with creative energy.
 Enjoy the local art and discover culinary talent at the restaurants.
 300 Artisans are based in the Nelson area, so it is no wonder that the “One Ring” was created by one of the local jewellers in City Centre.
 Visit the World of Wearable Art Museum, a memorable museum experience like no other, and unique to Nelson.
 In Richmond you find the Harrington Brewers that brew a special beer for Hobbiton.
 Apples, cherries and classic wine varietal grapes are well suited to the mild climate around the Nelson areas.
 On the doorstep of Abel Tasman National Park, Nelson is a place of sunshine and golden beaches.
 We take you to the entrance of the Able Tasman Park.
 So it is no wonder that the “One Ring” was created by one of the local jewellers in City Centre.
-In Richmond you find the Harrington Brewers that brew a special beer for Hobbit on.
 Accommodation: Abel Tasman Area